deepakrh185/chat-bitz/README.md

-WhatsApp - Clone
+Chat Bitz

-* This project has exact functionality and UI of WhatsApp.
+* This is a basic chatting app.

 * The app is used to send and receive the message.